What Is GPS Tracking and How Does It Work

 On occasion, your customers may question how what you've billed them for, such as hours spent on the job or if that they never showed up at all.
 GPS tracking provides records of where your drivers are and demonstrate to your customers that they worked the hours on their invoices.
 Showing your customers electronic proof can build trust and improve your customer service.

-GPS fleet tracking works for all assets, not just vehicles.
+GPS fleet tracking software works for all assets, not just vehicles.
 If you have expensive mobile equipment, such as generators and trailers, you can monitor their movements, so you know if they are on the job sites where they are needed and not sitting idly and unused.
 You'll know they are secure and accounted for.
 You can also set a geofence around worksites, so you'll know when they come and go on each specific site.

 Improve Fleet Safety